mlgordon/vpc/classic-access.md

 ## Limitations

-* Only your private (back) networks will be connected to your account's private implicit router.
+* Only your private (or "back" in old documentation) networks will be connected to your account's private implicit router.
 * Only subnets allocated with classic APIs are connected to the classic side of your private implicit router.
-Subnets on classic VLANs are not routed by the implicit router.
+The routing function of the implicit router does not work between subnets on classic VLANs.
 * Only one VPC per region, per account can be enabled for Classic Access.